divyansh-gupta/aws-privateca-issuer/README.md

 The test are fairly straightforward, they will take a set of "issuer templates" (Base name for a aws-pca-issuer as well as a AWSIssuerSpec) and a set of "certificate templates" (Base name for type of certificate as well as a certificate spec).
 The tests will then take every certificate spec and apply it to each issuer spec.
 The test will ensure all issuers made from issuer specs reach a ready state as well as ensure that each certificate issued off a issuer reaches a ready state.
 The issuers with the different certificates is verified to be working for both cluster and namespace issuers.

 For the most part, updating end-to-end will be updating these "issuer specs" and "certificate specs" which reside within e2e/e2e_test.go.
 If the test need updating beyond that, the core logic for the test is also embedded in e2e/e2e_test.go.
-The other files within the e2e folder are mainly utilities that shouldn't require frequent update.
+The other files within the e2e folder are mainly utilities that shouldn't require frequent update

 ## Supported workflows